 Having these restaurants right at your hotel means you can schedule and early breakfast or late dinner and not have to deal with any extra transportation.

-You definitely can do a resort day from any Disney resort, but they're likely to be much better at the deluxe resorts.
+You definitely can plan a no parks day from any Disney resort, but the deluxe resorts have the most to offer for these days.
 The deluxe resorts have superior pools, most notably Stormalong Bay at Yacht & Beach Club.
 The deluxe resorts also have better bars, access to better amenities and activities, and (mostly) better lobbies and lounging areas.

 4. Club Level